sancsoft/help.beegit.com/collaborators/_posts/2014-11-01-remove-collaborators.md

 ![Collaborators Remove](https://s3.amazonaws.com/beegit-images/helpImages/collaborators-remove.png)

-After you remove a team member, all the content they added, every version they created and any comments they made will still exist for each project.
+After you remove a team member, all the content they added, every version they created, and any comments they made will still exist for each project.

 ### Removing a collaborator from a single project
 A project owner or admin can remove a project collaborator's access from an individual project.
 To do so, visit the collaborators tab for a project and hit the red `Remove` button next to that collaborator's name.
 You will get a verification message that will confirm you want this collaborator removed.
 If you confirm, that collaborator will no longer have access to the project.